Mavrud

 Mavrud dry red wine from region of Brestovitsa.

 Mavrud wine on the shelves in a supermarket in Plovdiv, Bulgaria.
 This particular wine is from Perushtitsa.

 Mavrud (мавруд, from Greek, μαυρό (mavró), "black") is a red wine grape that is used as both a blending grape and for varietal wines, indigenous to the Balkan region.
 It is grown in the Thrace region of Bulgaria, in some regions of Albania, as well as some regions of Greece and Romania.

 The grape has been described as a characterful, low-yielding, small-berried and late-ripening grape capable of producing tannic, spicy wine with a potential for ageing.

+It is sometimes known as Mavroudi in Greece.

 History

 Regarded as one of the most highly esteemed local wines, Mavrud vineyards are mainly found around Asenovgrad and Perushtitsa, as well as more rarely near Pazardzhik, Stara Zagora and Chirpan.

 There is speculation amongst grape growers that Mavrud may be an ancient clone of Mourvedre, imported into Bulgaria by the Romans.